 Description

-Half length of bow-trussed girder swing-bridge (formerly operated by power from the Pump House) survives on quayside to SW.
+Additionally, a half-length bow-trussed girder swing-bridge, which was formerly operated by power from the Pump House, still survives on the quayside to the southwest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.